Growish/gw-ecosystem-networks/header.md

 we support Cross-origin resource Sharing.
 While developing you must indicate your developing server domain so we can authorize it, if you are developing locally or on a developing server with no public access you must use a proxy.

 &nbsp;

+### Client integration

+If needed, we can provide ready-to-use javascripts widgets to display and update API information.

+&nbsp;